zettrik/ring_the_bell/README.md

   * shows game state on screen
   * send UDP packets with game state
   * recieves UDP packets with buttons states from pads
+* debugging
+  * take a look at /var/log/daemon.log for connected gamepads (and other clients)
+  * see ntp requests (changed timestamps) with: tcpdump -i wlan0 -v -n port 123
+  * see udp packets (transmitted game signals) with: tcpdump -i wlan0 -n port 3333
+   * -tt for unix timestamp
+   * -X for ASCII content of packets

 #### UDP Packets
 * modus can be: